jyu29/CN_demand_forecast_modelling/README.md

 A Sagemaker-backed, DeepAR-based, machine learning application to forecast sales for the Decathlon Demand Team.

-Curated with :heart: by the Forecast United team.

 Model used - [**DeepAR**](https://docs.aws.amazon.com/sagemaker/latest/dg/deepar.html) developed by **AWS**.